w-alkao/w-alkao/README.md

 - 👀 I’m interested in ML, Data Analysis,  and Web development.

-- 🌱 I’m currently learning MySql, web development with django, and TinyML.
+- 🌱 I’m currently learning MySql, Excell and PowerBI for Data Analysis.

 <!---